dropbox/pb-jelly/README.md

 - [x] Document features of this implementation
 - [x] Add open source license (Apache 2.0) and Copyright attribution `"Copyright (c) 2020 Dropbox, Inc."` - http://www.apache.org/licenses/LICENSE-2.0
 - [x] Credit other Dropboxers that have contributed to pb-rs development (look at git log)
+- [x] Link to CLA for outside contributions https://opensource.dropbox.com/cla/
 - [ ] Document why it exists (vs the standard open source proto options)
 - [ ] Make extensions.proto and servicepb.proto proto3
 - [ ] Add examples to README
 - [ ] remove this section from the README
 - [ ] Remove references to dbx specific stuff
-- [ ] Link to CLA for outside contributions https://opensource.dropbox.com/cla/
+- [ ] Add requirements.txt for python dependencies

 ### TODO